Early Assyrian period: Population and culture

-It is impossible to confidently determine the ethnic composition of Assur's early population based only on material evidence but it is unlikely to have been homogenous.
-The population of Assur in the early period was likely mostly tribal and would probably have predominantly spoken a Semitic language, likely Akkadian from a relative early point in time.
-As suggested by the historical evidence concerning Baltil and Subartu, the site of Assur and the surrounding lands were probably originally inhabited by Hurrians, who were either assimilated or displaced at some point when the Semitic-speaking ancestors of the later Assyrians settled the region.
-If they were driven out, the Hurrians of Assur and the surrounding region might then have migrated to the mountains in the east, where Hurrians are firmly historically attested in later periods.
-According to the Assyriologist Georges Roux, many of the early names in the Assyrian King List, such as Tudiya, Ushpia, Sulili and Kikkia, are not Semitic or Akkadian in origin, but could perhaps be Hurrian.
+It is impossible to confidently determine the ethnic composition of Upper Mesopotamia and Assur's early population based only on material evidence but it is unlikely to have been homogenous.
+The population of Assur and much of Upper Mesopotamia in the early period was likely mostly tribal and would have predominantly spoken a Semitic language, likely Akkadian from a relative early point in time.
+As suggested by the historical evidence concerning Baltil and Subartu, the site of Assur and the surrounding lands were probably originally or also inhabited by Hurrians, who were either assimilated or displaced at some point when the Semitic-speaking ancestors of the later Assyrians settled the region.
+If they were driven out, the Hurrians of Assur and the surrounding region might then have migrated to the Zagros mountains in the east, where Hurrians are firmly historically attested in later periods.
+According to the Assyriologist Georges Roux, many of the early names in the Assyrian King List, such as Tudiya, Ushpia, Sulili and Kikkia, are not Semitic or Akkadian in origin, but could perhaps be Hurrian, although this is a disputed view.

-The strong Sumerian influence seen in the Ishtar H and G temples might suggest that there was not only Sumerian influence in Assur during this time, but perhaps that the site was for a time in its early history inhabited by a group of Sumerians alongside the locals, or possibly even that it was conquered by some unknown Sumerian ruler.
+The strong Sumerian influence seen in the Ishtar H and G temples might suggest that there was not only Sumerian influence in Assur during this time, but perhaps that the site was for a time in its early history inhabited by a group of Sumerians alongside the local Semites, or possibly even that it was conquered by some unknown Sumerian ruler.